datascientist-hist/Football-Results-classification/README.md

 *Championship used Serie A Year 2021/2022*

-The aim of this project is to try to classify if a game is going to end with a number of goal greater than 2.5,we have the odds of the bookmaker BET365 that can be converted into probabilities and we can use those odds as referencee point ,but our purpose would be beating those odds.
+The aim of this project is to try to classify if a game is going to end with a number of goal greater than 2, to carry out this task i will download a dataset where are present a lot of features as number of goal,team names and stats related to matches, are also present  the odds provided by bookmaker BET365 that can be converted into probabilities and can be used  as referencee point ,but my purpose would be beating those odds.

 The strategy that i want to adopt is based on goals scored and goals conceded:

-I will compute the average goals scored and conceded for each team from all the previous matches
+- I will compute the average goals scored and conceded for each team from all the previous matches

-and the average goals scored and conceded for each team from the the last n previous matches (that it can be 1 or 2 and so on..)
+- and the average goals scored and conceded for each team from the the last n previous matches (that it can be 1 or 2 and so on..)

-The ideal goal would be to find differences between the performance of teams between the last n previous games and total games useful to classify the target
+I would like to find useful differences between the performance of teams in the last n previous games and the performance in the total games, to classify the target

 [Go to Conclusion](#Conclusion)

 ## Library used
 ```
 import pandas as pd